neondatabase/postgresql_anonymizer/docs/INSTALL.md

 INSTALL
 ===============================================================================

-Install With Yum
+Install on RedHat / CentOS
 ------------------------------------------------------------------------------

-**This is will work only for PostgreSQL 12 and later**
+**This is the recommended way to install the extension**

 1. Add the [Community RPM Repo] to your system.
 It shouldb be something like: